Absent Chavez dominates Venezuelan state elections

 Despite losing, he won the opposition's largest share - 6.5 million votes, or 45 percent - against Chavez, and impressed Venezuelans with his energetic style, visits to the remotest corners of the country and attention to day-to-day issues.

-(Additional reporting by Eyanir Chinea and Mario Naranjo in Caracas and Sailu Urribarri in Punto Fijo; editing by Todd Eastham)
+(Additional reporting by Marianna Parraga in Caracas and Sailu Urribarri in Punto Fijo; editing by Paul Simao and Todd Eastham)